 Your breast revision surgery will be based on the condition(s) you are looking to correct.
 The healing process for breast revision surgery will depend on the type of surgery you have, and the recovery will typically involve some degree of bruising and swelling.
 Pain and discomfort can be controlled with medication and patients should not engage in strenuous activities for at least six weeks following breast implant replacement surgery.
 You will be instructed to take special care to protect your breasts from harm, and many patients are able to return work seven to ten days after their procedure.*

 HOW MUCH DOES REVISION BREAST AUGMENTATION IN ATLANTA COST?

 Revision breast augmentation is a surgery that is recommended to women who are dissatisfied with the results of their initial breast implant surgery.
 Surgical interventions for breast implant revision are very individualized, so the cost varies.
 Once we know the extent of your breast implant replacement, we provide a complete cost of the procedure.
 We accept payments by cash, personal check, and credit card, and you can apply for financing through CareCredit® or Alphaeon® Credit.

 HOW DO I GET STARTED WITH BREAST IMPLANT REVISION IN ATLANTA?

 Dr. Christopher Killingsworth and his staff of plastic surgery professionals would be happy to help you set up a personal consultation to discuss revision breast augmentation in more detail.
-Contact our Atlanta office at 678.208.6008, our Cumming, GA office at 678.400.0302, or request an appointment online today.
+Contact our Atlanta office at 678.208.6008, our Cumming, GA office at 678.400.0302, our Canton, GA office at 678.918.3361, or request an appointment online today.